 This post may contain affiliate links.
 Please see my disclosure for more information.
 As an Amazon Associate, I earn a small commission from qualifying purchases.

-So, What Can You Do for Free in New York City (or for really cheap)?
+When Backpacking in NYC, What Can You Do for Free in New York City (or for really cheap)?

 A lot!
 Okay, post over.